CCurl/MachineForth/README.md

    CODE Name     Function
    ---- -------- ----------------------------
    101  EMIT     output 1 character (n--)
-   102  .D       print 1 number in base 10
+   102  .D       print 1 number in base 10 (n--)
-   103  .H       print 1 number in base 16
+   103  .H       print 1 number in base 16 (n--)
-   104  FOPEN    open file (nm md-fh)
+   104  FOPEN    open file (nm md--fh)
    105  FCLOSE   close file (fh--)
    106  C,       standard Forth c, (b--)
    107  ,        standard Forth ,  (n--)
-   108  CREATE   puts the next word into the dictionary (--) 109  FIND     search for the next word in the dictionary (--dp) 100  (H)      address of H (HERE) (--a)
+   108  CREATE   puts the next word into the dictionary (--) 109  FIND     search for the next word in the dictionary (--dp|0) 100  (H)      address of H (HERE) (--a)
    111  (L)      address of L (LAST) (--a)
    112  (ST)     address of ST (STATE) (--a)
    113  CELL     size of a CELL (--n)
-   114  MEM      address of the beginning of MF's memory 115  MEM-SZ   size in bytes of MF's memory
-   116  IMM      mark the most recent WORD as IMMEDIATE 117  INL      mark the most recent WORD as INLINE
+   114  MEM      address of the beginning of MF's memory (--a) 115  MEM-SZ   size in bytes of MF's memory (--n) 116  IMM      mark the most recent WORD as IMMEDIATE (--) 117  INL      mark the most recent WORD as INLINE (--)
 ```